spryker/spryker-docs/docs/marketplace/dev/front-end/extending-the-project/migration-guide-extending-the-project.md

     - mp.public-api.ts

-4. Fill in the newly created files with the code below:
+4. Fill in the newly created files with the following code:

 **app.module.ts**